Testing common structure in high-dimensional factor models: change-point and two-sample procedures: Introduction

 Even though there is substantial interest in multi-subject models in the applied sciences, the statistical literature on multi-subject factor models is scarce.
-We put forward the framework of discovering inter connections for two-subject factor models.
+We put forward the framework of discovering interconnections for two-subject factor models.
 A modification of our test can also address situations when the two factor models are driven by different numbers of factors.
 Our method can also be applied in change-point settings, assuming that structural changes occur over time.
 The existing literature tests no change in the loadings against the alternative hypothesis that a non-negligible portion of the cross sections have a break in their loadings.
 Our test allows to discover what kind of change occurs and effectively reduces the number of alternatives.

 The rest of this paper is organized as follows.
 Section \ref{se:HTP} formally introduces the hypothesis testing problem for two-subject factor models and for changes in the loading matrix over time.
 Section \ref{sec:test_statistic} motivates and introduces the test statistic including its theoretical properties.
 Section \ref{sec:alternative} studies the behavior under the alternative.
-We also present some variations of our approach and a discussion in Section \ref{se:extensionsapplications}.
 Section \ref{sec:simulations_study} provides simulation results giving some insights into the numerical performance of our test.
-An application to real data can be found in Section \ref{sec:data_application} and we conclude with Section \ref{sec:conclusion}.
-Appendices \ref{app:appendixA}--\ref{se:matrixnorminequalities} contain the proofs and are complemented by a supplementary document \cite{Supplement}.
+A first application to real data can be found in Section \ref{sec:data_application} and we conclude with Section \ref{sec:conclusion}.
+The supplementary document \cite{Supplement} contains the appendices for this article.
+Appendix \ref{sec:data_application_2} provides a second data application.
+Some variations of our approach and a discussion are presented in Appendix \ref{se:extensionsapplications}.
+Appendix \ref{app:alternative_derivations} provides a detailed discussion on the test's behavior under the alternative.
+Appendices \ref{se:appB}--\ref{se:matrixnorminequalities} contain the proofs.